ContractLand/terra-bridge-btc/README.md

 2. Validators (1 to N) listens for events and find new incoming transaction on home-bridge and send message to home-bridge to collect signatures approving the transfer with the following parameters:
   - *R* - recipient address on foreign.
   - *T* - transfer amount
-  - *SIG* - validator signature of transfer transaction
+  - *SIG* - validator's signature (witness) that will be used to unlock funds on the foreign-bridge
 3. Once enough signatures are collected (N/2 + 1) and verified, home-bridge emits event to inform validators the transfer has been fully approved.
 The last validator to submit the transfer transaction to foreign-bridge along with the collected validator signatures.
 4. The foreign bridge receives the incoming transfer request, verifies the collected signatures and *T* amount BTC is transferred to recipient.